luphysics/PyMODA/packages/rectfr/for_testing/readme.txt

 "Distribute Applications" in the MATLAB Compiler SDK documentation
 in the MathWorks Documentation Center.

-Verify that a Linux version of Python 2.7, 3.5, 3.6, and/or 3.7 is installed.
+Verify that a Windows version of Python 2.7, 3.5, 3.6, and/or 3.7 is installed.

 2. Installing the rectfr Package